ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.md

 ### Add a Bot User

-In "Add features and functionality," add a bot user.
+In "Add features and functionality", add a bot user.
 Since this is just for testing, you can name the bot user whatever you like.

 ### Add Event Subscriptions

-In "Add features and functionality," add event subscriptions.
+In "Add features and functionality", add event subscriptions.
 In particular, under Request URL, submit the ngrok HTTPS URL with `/slack/events` appended to the end.
 Note that ngrok will generate a new HTTPS URL every time it runs, so you will have to repeat this step every time you launch ngrok.
 You will then have to enable